Common driving offences and penalties

 What are motoring offences?

-Some offences are so serious that they could land you with a prison sentence - for example, driving under the influence of alcohol - while others, such as driving without an MOT, are more likely to result in a fine.
+Some offences are so severe that they could land you with a prison sentence - for example, driving under the influence of alcohol - while others, such as driving without an MOT, are more likely to result in a fine.

 What driving offences are there?